olin/studentgovernment/student_government_bylaws.md

 #### Section 2.
 Executives.

-There are three executives who lead the Student Government and the Council:
+Three executives lead the Student Government and the Council:

 **President.** The President serves as the Student Body President and represents the Student Government to the Administration and Board of Trustees.